 After this delay, the heating speed blower relay energizes.
 The blower will begin operating and remain in operation until the set delay time after the call for heat has been satisfied.
-(See Tables 10-15 for selectable blower off time delays.)
 This timing sequence guarantees blower on, blower off operation.

 This unit is equipped with a flame roll-out switch, which is wired in series with the control circuit.
 This is a manual reset switch and is used for the purpose of preventing possible fire hazard in the event of a system malfunction.
 If this switch has opened the control circuit, there could be a possible system malfunction.
-Some of the conditions that might cause a roll-out to occur are blockage or sooting of primary heat exchanger, overfiring of furnace due to improper main burner orifices or incorrect manifold pressure, insufficient combustion air, or installation deficiencies with respect to return air duct design or sizing.
+Some of the conditions that might cause a roll-out to occur are blockage or sooting of primary heat exchanger, overfiring of furnace due to improper main burner orifices or incorrect manifold pressure, insufficient combustion air or installation deficiencies with respect to return air duct design or sizing.